 The fashion industry is the second most active polluter after the oil industry.
 Aside from the wasteful production process, disposing clothing is also a nightmare that we might not even have thought of when we browse for new clothes.

 Landfills claim 85% of the wearable textiles and 99% of non-wearable ones, such as shoes and towels.
 Textile waste act like food waste – emitting methane and other chemicals that degrades the soil and the atmosphere.
 Worse, clothes contain plastics that do not even biodegrade at all.

 Do you feel good about recycling and donating old clothes?
 Think again.
 Based from the latest study by the Council for Textile Recycling, just 20% of donated clothes are sold on by charity shops such as Goodwill.
 The clothing that isn’t bought ends up going to textile recyclers.
 These recyclers either sell it in bulk as shredded rags for industrial use, or ship it off to developing countries such as Uganda and Kenya for disposal.

 These countries are also slowly imposing import tariffs and bans on secondhand clothes from overseas because their own textile industry has suffered from the presence of cheap imported clothes.
 There is never an easy way out for textile waste.

-All these controversial aspects of the fast fashion industry, consumers are starting to think of buying clothes in a sustainable manner.
+With all these controversial aspects of the fast fashion industry, consumers are starting to think of buying clothes in a sustainable manner.
 They look to retail companies and brands that claim to produce clothes in a green way.
-However, if you don’t look underneath the underneath, you will fall victim to greenwashing.
+However, if you don’t look underneath the surface, you will fall victim to greenwashing.

 Greenwashing – No, thank you!